Day 20: If you remain in me and my words remain in you, ask whatever you wish...

 One of the key decisions a vineyard manager makes every year is what cover crop to plant during the winter that will feed the soil with the nutrients the vine needs to distribute to its branches.
 A cover crop is a crop planted to specifically benefit the soil and is not intended to be harvested.

-Most often, a crop of mustard flower or some other brassica is planted between the rows of vines just as the rains are starting in late fall.The cover crop grows tall and thick between the rows during the winter, aerating the soil.
+Often, a crop of mustard flower or some other brassica is planted between the rows of vines just as the rains are starting in late fall.The cover crop grows tall and thick between the rows during the winter, aerating the soil.
 In the spring, when the cover crop is cut down and mulched back into the soil, the biomass decomposes, enriching the soil with nitrogen.
 Finally, these brassicas have a special fumigant in their roots that kills nematodes, small worms, which are harmful to the roots of the vine.
 All in all, a cover crop creates a nutrient-rich environment for the vine.

 Reflection and Meditation